sosualfred/chatbotwithbotman/README.md

 This project is currently live at [https://sosubot.herokuapp.com/](https://sosubot.herokuapp.com/).

 ## Documentation

 You can find the BotMan and BotMan Studio documentation at [http://botman.io](http://botman.io).

+Drop a star if you like the project